Migrating to MV3 and what I didn't learn from it

 }

-The reason it had me concerned is that one of the differences between background pages and service workers is that the latter doesn't have access to the DOM.
+The reason for my concern is that one of the differences between background pages and service workers is that the latter doesn't have access to the DOM.
 I interpreted that as not having access to the DOM at all, but it seems I was mistaken.
 I hope.

-One of the great things about MV2 was that anyone could get out there and write an addon, and I feel like the complexities here might stymie a lot of people with neat ideas.
-Whether that's good or bad is a matter of opinion, like everything, but I have a tough time believing it's great.
+In MV2, anyone could get out there and write an addon, and I feel like the complexities here might stymie a lot of people with neat ideas.
+Time will tell.

 I already linked to some of these articles throughout this post, but here's a bunch of sites I found useful while trying to migrate.
-Oh, and my migration is complete and uploaded, although I'm waiting for it to be accepted.
-And I can resolutely say I learned nothing from the hoops Google made me jump through, nor do I see how the changes I had to make led to my addon being more secure or privacy-friendly.
-But it's done, so whatever.
+Oh, and my migration is complete, uploaded, and was accepted the next day.